What Raisi’s election in Iran means for Middle East

-Damascus: There was little surprise in the election Ebrahim Raisi as the new president of Iran.
-Raisi is a hardline cleric, judge, and now the eighth President of the Islamic Republic.
+Damascus: There was little surprise in the election of Ebrahim Raisi as the new president of Iran.
+Raisi is a hardline cleric, judge and now the eighth President of the Islamic Republic.
 Iran-watchers were almost certain he would win, given the support he received from Supreme Leader Ayatollah Ali Khamenei.

 Many wondered, however, what his election would mean for the plethora of Iran-related issues open across the region and on the world stage.